-The Soft and Hard principle refers to the "sequential" contraction and relaxation of the major skeletal muscles in the body.
+Soft and Hard refers to the sequential contraction and relaxation of the major skeletal muscles in the body.
 For example, in the reverse thrust punch, the legs, abdominals, and hips are contracted first, while the muscles in the upper body remain relaxed.
 Next, the torso and arms rotate into the target and the entire body focuses hard upon impact.
 Immediately after the strike, the body again becomes soft, prepared for a follow up technique.

 Developing proficiency in Soft and Hard requires many thousands of repetitions until the transitions within each technique flow without tension.
-The application of Soft and Hard is illustrated in the YouTube video, "Nodan Dagger Form," in which Nodan executes 89 fully focused techniques in 65 seconds.
-Not surprisingly, this is the last of The Five Principles to be fully mastered.
+The application of Soft and Hard is illustrated in the YouTube video, "Nodan Dagger Form," where 89 focused movements are executed in 65 seconds.